DoktorShift/tpos_receipt_print/README.md

    -  Modify the TPOS screen to display a "Print Receipt" button after the payment is successfully processed. (see above screenshot left)
    -  Modify TPoS receipt "last payments" to print receipt even after the payment process is finished. (see above Screenshot right)

+## Restrictions
+Do not add dependencies, LNbits has plenty of dependencies you can use.